-Shannon Lewis, who has been coaching collegiate soccer for over 10 years, enters her eighth season in the Pirate program as an assistant coach.
+Shannon Lewis, who has been coaching collegiate soccer for over 10 years, enters her ninth season in the Pirate program as an assistant coach.

 As an assistant, her primary duties include day-to-day coaching, handling recruiting tasks and monitoring student-athletes' academics.
-Under her direction, the 2010 Pirates received their seventh-straight National Soccer Coaches Association of America (NSCAA) Team Academic Award and 10th in the last 14 seasons.
+Under her direction, the 2012 Pirates received their ninth-straight National Soccer Coaches Association of America (NSCAA) Team Academic Award and 12th in the last 14 seasons.
 To qualify for the academic award, teams were required to average at least a 3.0 GPA for the fall and spring semesters.
-The Pirates easily surpassed that standard, turning in a cumulative team mark of 3.24 in 2010.
+The Pirates easily surpassed that standard, turning in a cumulative team mark of 3.34 in 2012.

-Since 2005, Lewis' first with the Pirates, she has mentored three NSCAA All South Region selections (Meghan McCallion, Kat Norris/twice and Madison Keller), nine all-conference players and six all-freshman team honorees.
+Since 2005, Lewis' first with the Pirates, she has mentored three NSCAA All South Region selections (Meghan McCallion, Kat Norris/ twice and Madison Keller), nine All-Conference USA players and seven all-freshman team honorees.

 Prior to working at Marshall, Lewis served one year (2002-03) as an assistant coach at her alma mater, N.C.
 Wesleyan.